manolitto/openvlex2/README.md

 * OpenVLex gives you **dynamic floors out of the box**: every 1x1 floor tile can immediately be used for mosaics, patterned floors or as scatter.

 * OpenVLex is non-commercial open source and I created it in my spare time.
 Feel **free to use** it.
-Please do not buy me a coffee or a beer, instead please be a nice person and help people in need.
-And please share your OpenVLex experience with me and give me feedback.
+Please do not buy me a coffee or a beer, instead please be a nice person and help people in need. ☺️
+  And please share your OpenVLex experience with me and give me feedback!
   Download [here](https://github.com/manolitto/openvlex2/releases).